jpknwls/SmartFocusProduction/DEVELOPMENT.rst

          ./manage.py runsslserver 0.0.0.0:8000

-     The app should be accessible under https://127.0.0.1:8000/ (note changed port number) on your host system.
+     The app should be accessible under https://127.0.0.1:8000/ on your host system.

      It should give you a warning about bad SSL certificate; that is normal because the certificate is self-signed for development purposes.

+     (This documentation doesn’t cover running with HTTPS in develpoment.)

+  Note that when you use development server, the site is accessible under port 8000 of the host system, as opposed to port 8080 with normal Gunicorn + Nginx server combination.

 Troubleshooting
 ~~~~~~~~~~~~~~~